butter-network/butter/docs/pres/pres.md

 ### Introducing the problems

 - **Peer discovery** (cold start problem)
-- **Known host management** (allowing everyone to contribute while still maintaining functionality)
+- **Known host management**
-- **NAT traversal** (not really a focus currently)
+- **NAT traversal**
-- Overlay network for persistent information
+- Persistent information
-    - Fault-tolerant **storage** (high availability)
+    - **Storage**
-    - **Information retrieval** (IR)
+    - **Retrieval** (IR)

 Note:
 - The key problems when designing decentralised unstructured peer-to-peer architecture systems...
-- How familiar are you with these problems, I'm going to explain them briefly but do stop me if you have further questions
+- How familiar are you with these problems?
+I am happy to explain them further if unfamiliar...
-  - What is cold start?
-NAT?
+- Cold start - a cold start is when a node is first spawned, it is not aware of any other nodes and hence can't participate in the network
+- Known host management - maintain a balance between known hosts so that the network is sufficiently connected to function, but nodes are not using too many resources maintaining their connections
+- NAT traversal - NAT traversal is a problem that occurs due to the limitations of IPv4 (not enough unique addresses), so w have subnetworks.
+We have to translate the addresses so that it is meaningful from one subnetwork to another
+- Persistent storage - how can we make information persist beyond a specific instance of a node?
+- Information retrieval - how can we find information quickly and efficiently?

 ---
 ### Butter's approach